adi-g15/cpproj/README.md

 ## Future

+* See the .cpproj.yml at the root of this repo, supporting the features list in it will help
 * Atleast some dependency handling (not management, the project's not targetting for that now, simple, you pass an argument, if Find* can find it add it then to CMakeLists)
 * msbuild starter boilerplate